Sudokamikaze/linux-sk/README.md

 ========

 * Latest ZEN sources
+* Auto re-building modules for our kernel(read about it below)
 * LZ4 Compression.
 Inspired by @petter3k
 * HZ=250
 * Modprobed-db support
 * Reiser4 support
 * GCC optimized
-* Have custom patches(Read about it bellow)
+* Have custom patches(Read about it below)
 * NUMA disabled by default(Also you can easily enable back)
 * Disabled some unneeded debugging
 * Have native & easy support for custom toolchains

 Our toolchain